haicat/haiScript/ReadMe.md

 # This tool is a VERY EARLY WIP.
-Expect crashes and instability!
+Expect some crashes and instability!
-# USE AT YOUR OWN RISK

 This tool lets you define a UI for a shell script.
 It lets you create a set of inputs from the UI, and then generates a shell script which it then runs.